prime31/zig-flecs/README.md

         .{ filter_iter.getConst(Position), filter_iter.get(Velocity), filter_iter.getOpt(Player) });
 }

-// Iterator allows you to iterate all the entities regardless of which table they are in with a single iteration.
-Note that the struct passed in
-// is validated in debug builds.
-The parameters must be in the same order as they were added to the QueryBuilder.
-Optionals should be marked as such with
-// a `?*` and readonly components must be `*const`. var entity_iter = filter.terator(struct { pos: *const Position, vel: *Velocity, acc: ?*Acceleration, player: ?*Player, enemy: ?*Enemy });
-while (entity_iter.next()) |comps| {
-    std.debug.print("comps: {any}\n", .{comps});
-}

 // iterate with a function called for each entity that matches the filter.
 The same rules apply as above for the struct passed in. filter.each(eachFilter);

-// iterate with a function called for each entity that matches the filter.
-The same rules apply as above for the struct passed in, with the only
-// difference being each component is a separate parameter. filter.each(eachFilterSeperateParams);
+// save as `each` with the only difference being each component is a separate parameter. filter.each(eachFilterSeperateParams);

 fn eachFilter(e: struct { pos: *const Position, vel: *Velocity, acc: ?*Acceleration, player: ?*Player, enemy: ?*Enemy }) void {